seregazhuk/seregazhuk.github.io_old/_posts/2017-08-07-reactphp-child-process.md

 $process = new Process('ping 8.8.8.8');
 {% endhighlight %}

 There are two basic operations you can perform on a process: you can start or terminate it.
-To start a process we need an instance of the [event loop]({% post_url 2017-06-06-phpreact-event-loop %}) to pass it to the `start()` method:
+To start a process we need an instance of the [event loop]({% post_url 2017-06-06-phpreact-event-loop %}){:target="_blank"} to pass it to the `start()` method:

 {% highlight php %}
 <?php